Winter School Speakers

 Nadine Burquel

-Winter School Director and Director General of HUMANE
+Winter School Director and Director General of HUMANE, BE

 Nadine is the Director General of HUMANE.
 She works closely with the Chair and the governing bodies on HUMANE’s strategic developments.
 She manages the HUMANE Office to offer the membership an attractive portfolio of professional development and networking activities.
 She has been involved with HUMANE since its foundation in the mid-nineties, until December 2022 as Executive Director of the three residential schools (the Barcelona Winter School, the Berlin Summer School and the Asia School).